hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_state.html.markdown

 page_title: "Azure Resource Manager: azurerm_virtual_machine_state"
 sidebar_current: "docs-azurerm-resource-compute-virtualmachine-state"
 description: |-
-    Manages a Virtual Machine state to allow for a machine to be Started, Powered Off and Deallocated without destroying/re-creating
+    Manages a Virtual Machine state to allow for a machine to be Running, Powered Off and Deallocated without destroying/re-creating
 ---